nseecharan/JavaScript-Ajax-ResApi-Simple/README.md

 # npm start
 You run this command within the project folder, through the use of the command prompt terminal.
-For exemple: C:/user/desktop/[web app project folder]/ npm start Doing so will allow you to view the web application at this link: http://localhost:8080/
+<p>For exemple: C:/user/desktop/[web app project folder]/ npm start</p>
+Doing so will allow you to view the web application at this link: http://localhost:8080/

 # Api Routes
-<p>/api/employees</p>
-<p>/api/tasks</p>
-These are the main routes which will allow you to execute various CRUD (create, read, update, delete) procedures
+<h3>/api/employees</h3>
+<h3>/api/tasks</h3>
+These are the main routes which will allow you to execute various CRUD (create, read, update, delete) procedures.
+They are secured with a "JSON Web Token," which is a secure piece of data to idetify you as a registered user, and grant the necessary access.
+As the project is still in early development, the route to create a new admin has not been implemented.
+However, this feature will be added once the API has an option to reset itself to a default setting.
+For now you may freely read the data fron the database, but you will not be able to, create, update, or delete any data until then.
+Demo routes are the exception to this rule, and will allow you to do all three, for one already provided employee, and task.

 ## Get